Community Service & Volunteering for Groups

 credits and disclaimer and Why should you trust the information on this web page?

-Many people want to volunteer as a team or group, from five people to 500 - even more.
-They can be employees from a particular company, members of a club or association, a group of friends who would like to spend time together at a volunteer activity, or an individual who wants to meet people via group volunteering.
+Many people want to volunteer as part of a team or group, from five people to 500 - even more.
+They can be employees from a particular company, members of a club or association, members of a community of faith, a group of secular humanists, a group of friends who would like to spend time together at a volunteer activity, or individuals who wants to meet people via group volunteering.
 They may be adults, teens, or pre-teens.
 A group may also be a family.

-Unfortunately, volunteering opportunities for groups are very hard to find.
-That's because, while nonprofits often have a lot volunteers could do, they don't have much that a large group of volunteers can just show up and do in a few hours.
+Volunteering opportunities for groups are very hard to find.
+That's because, while nonprofits, community programs and charities often have a lot of tasks that volunteers could do, they don't have much that a large group of volunteers can just show up and do in a few hours.
 Also, many of the things they have that need doing are best done by a few volunteers over several days or weeks or even months, like putting together a web site or mentoring a young person or taking care of animals or supporting people who are experiencing domestic violence.
 It's simple to create volunteering activities for individuals.
 It's much harder to create activities that an entire group can do together, all at once, that the organization really needs.

-So, that's why it's hard to find group volunteering opportunities.
+That's why it's hard to find group volunteering opportunities.
 But these activities do exist.
-Some quick advice for such:

 If you want to participate in a group volunteering activity and you aren't already a part of a group - you are looking to volunteer as a way to address your loneliness, depression or other mental health issues, here is special advice especially for you.